 - You have a small list now, but plan to grow it fast and monetize it, while controlling cost and ROI by using a low cost provider.

-- You have built up a sizable list (over 10,000 subscribers) and ready to engage it with high quality content.
+- You have built up a sizable list (over 10,000 subscribers) and willing to invest in best practices and control your IP quality.

 - You are an agency offering email marketing services to your clients.

 Unfortunately, low volume senders are limited in their options because most ESPs don’t offer an option to get a dedicated IP address on lower pricing tiers.
 And if you use an ESP that does offer access to a dedicated IP, it may come with a hefty price tag (for example $250 per IP per month at ConvertKit).
 If you use an ESP that runs on Amazon SES, like BigMailer, you can request a dedicated IP(s) from Amazon anytime, at a cost of $25 per IP per month.
 Check out our comparison of bulk email marketing services to see how different providers accommodate use of dedicated IP addresses.